AntalZsofia/MyLibrary/README.md

 - **User-Friendly Interface:** The app offers an intuitive and user-friendly interface, making it easy for users of all levels to navigate and manage their book collections.

+- **Responsive Design:** The app is designed to be responsive and accessible on all devices, including desktops, mobile phones, and tablets.

+- **Secure Authentication:** User authentication is handled with JSON Web Tokens (JWT) for security.

+- **Rate and Review:** Rate and review books you've read to share your thoughts with other users.

+- **Reading Progress:** Mark your current reading progress and update it whenever you finish reading.

+- **Share Books:** Share books with other users to recommend your favorites or share your thoughts.

+- **Dark-mode:** The app offers a dark-mode option for users who prefer a darker color scheme.